Veterans Health Administration

 CWT Veterans have been successfully employed over the years in various competitive positions including, but not limited to, health care, information technology, manufacturing, warehousing, construction trades, clerical and office support, retail and the services delivery.
 CWT programs develop an individual rehabilitation plan for each Veteran.
 We provide a wide range of support services to the Veteran at the CWT locations.
 VA benefits including service-connected compensation, and non-service connected pensions cannot be reduced, denied, or discontinued based on participation in CWT.

 The CWT program mission is to provide realistic and meaningful vocational opportunities to Veterans; encouraging successful reintegration into the community at the Veterans' highest functional level.
 To achieve this mission CWT staffs endeavor to match an individual Veteran's vocational strength and area of interest to work and employment opportunities with local businesses and industry.
-Veterans interested in learning more about the Compensated Work Therapy program should contact Donna Tasker.
+Veterans interested in learning more about the Compensated Work Therapy program should contact their local VA Medical center.

 CWT Programs for Veterans: